-Beltzhoover, a Democrat, was the representative for Pennsylvania's 19th congressional district from 1893 to 1895.
+Beltzhoover was the representative for Pennsylvania’s 19th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Mar 1879 to Mar 1895, Beltzhoover missed 696 of 1,465 roll call votes, which is 47.5%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||21||17.6%||33rd|

 |Dec 1892-Mar 1893||81||26||32.1%||44th|

 |Dec 1894-Mar 1895||48||16||33.3%||67th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information